-The Group is currently assessing the impact of the amendments to determine the impact they will have on the Group's accounting policy disclosures.
+The Group is currently assessing the impact of these new accounting standards and amendments.
+The Group does not expect that there will be a material impact on the Group's consolidated financial statements.

-3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+3. MATERIAL ACCOUNTING POLICIES INFORMATION

 3.1 Basis of consolidation